 Element Description Delete Select one or more XPath rows and click Delete to execute the deletion.
 This button only appears when XPath rows are present.
 Create Click to add and manually populate an XPath row.
-XPath Sequence Id Indicates the sequence of the XPath expressions.
-This value is required.
-This value is read-only when it has been generated using the Generate Xpath button.
-Xpath XPath value used to help match the simulator definition with arriving requests.
-These values can include XPath nodes and expressions.
-This value is read-only when it has been generated using the Generate Xpath button.
-Is Node Key Select if the XPath node is a key value to be used in matching arriving test requests with the simulator.
+XPath Sequence Id ndicates the sequence of the XPath expressions.
+This value is required. his value is read-only when it has been generated using the Generate path button.
+Xpath The second secon Is Node Key Select if the XPath node is a key value to be used in matching arriving test requests with the simulator.
 Condition Select the condition you want to use: Is Valid: The value provided in the XPath field is valid and no Expected Node Value is supplied.
 Equals To: The value provided in the XPath field is valid and an Expected Node Value is supplied.
 Not Equal To Less Than Greater Than Less Than Equal Greater Than Equal Not Null Expected Node Value The value that the simulator expects to receive from the service that invokes it.
 When the simulator is actually executed, this value is compared with the actual value based on the validation condition selected in the Condition field When you use the Generate Xpath button to generate XPath data, this value may be populated, but can be modified as necessary.
 The Condition field value is used to qualify this value.